vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 Kube-Proxy: Ensures network rules are in place, rules are in place to reach services within the cluster.

 Container Runtime: Software which runs the conainerised application.

+ETCD For Beginners:

+- ETCD is a Key Value store
+- Used to store and restore

+ETCD In Kubernetes:

+List the following componenets
+- Nodes
+- Pods
+- Configs
+- Secrets
+- Accounts
+- Roles
+- Bindings
+- Others

+- All information is updated on the ETCD Cluster

+- Uses port 2379

+- ETCD in HA Enviroment, can have multiple ETCD in a Cluster.